2. SpaceStudio User Guide#

 SpaceStudio allows the user to simulate the system to verify its functionality.
 The steps required to execute the simulation are as follows:

-Simulation execution : The simulation executable is launched, and the system behaviour can be observed through the simulation logs in the console view.
+Simulation execution: The simulation executable is launched, and the system behavior can be observed through the simulation logs in the console view.

 2.8.1.
 Compilation#